i2000s/en/notebooks/SystemAdmin.md

 # Linux/Ubuntu OS

 ## Diagonalize display problems and install the default NVidia driver
-The video card driver and display settings are usually trick on Linux.
+The video card driver and display settings are usually tricky on Linux.
-I have encountered black screen and dual-monitor display problems while installing and reinstalling Ubuntu 16.04 GNOME and Unity systems on my Lenovo P50 mobile workstation and other computers.
+I have encountered black-screen and dual-monitor display problems while installing and reinstalling Ubuntu 16.04 GNOME and Unity systems on my Lenovo P50 mobile workstation and other computers.
-Fortunately, I have been receiving helps on the [ubuntuforum](https://ubuntuforums.org/showthread.php?t=2323113) and other places from experts and fixed those past issues.
+Fortunately, I have received helps on the [ubuntu forum](https://ubuntuforums.org/showthread.php?t=2323113) and other places from experts and fixed those past issues.

 If a black screen happened in the startup after installation, and in the TTY mode (Ctl+Alt+F1) it shows "a start job is for hold until boot finishes up..." but it never finishes, it might be related to the display settings and drivers.
 The following worked for me.